The ultimate guide to roof and loft insulation

-However, if your flat roof isn’t due for replacement for a few years, you can add the insulation board directly on top of the weatherproofing.
+But if your flat roof isn’t due for replacement for a few years, you can add the insulation board directly on top of the weatherproofing.

-Insulation between the joists will make your attic much colder, so this could worse your damp problem.
+Insulation between the joists will make your attic much colder, so this could worsen your damp problem.
 Even rafter insulation can encourage damp, as it stops draughts and reduces natural ventilation.
 So if you decide to insulate your loft you may also need to increase the amount of ventilation, and in that case you’ll need Building Control Approval.